marginswap/marginswap-liquidator/README.md

 A script that:

 1. collects all accounts that have interacted with the MarginSwap router
-2. filters those accounts down to those that are liquifiable
+2. filters those accounts down to those that are liquidatable
-3. and liquifies those accounts
+3. and liquidates those accounts

 ### Setup